-- (A) The County agrees to furnish and maintain two (2) suitable bulletin boards (one located in the Sheriff's Office and one in the jail) to be used by the Association.
+- (A) The County agrees to furnish and maintain two (2) suitable bulletin boards (one (1) located in the Sheriff's Office and one (1) located in the jail) to be used by the Association.
 The Association shall limit its posting of notices and bulletins to such bulletin boards.
 Such postings shall not include items of a political nature as contemplated under ORS 260.423, nor shall they include items which are demeaning to members of a particular sex, race, religion or ethnic background.
 For the purposes of this Article, "political nature" shall mean any subject matter, political party, or person for which support or solicitation of votes is sought. - (B) The County agrees to allow the Association to use designated County equipment for the purpose(s) of conducting Association business under the terms of this collective bargaining agreement, including but not limited to, phones, computers, printers, fax machines and copy machines.
-Association use of designated County equipment must be conducted with prior approval of a supervisor.
+Association use of designated County equipment must be conducted professionally and in compliance with ORS 243.650 et seq with prior notification to a supervisor.
 The Association agrees to reimburse the County for the actual cost of the use of any and all of this type of County equipment. - (C) The Association agrees to indemnify and hold the County harmless against any and all claims, orders or judgments (administrative or civil) brought or issued against the County as a result of any action taken or not taken by the County under the provisions of this Article. - (D) The Association will designate in writing its designated representatives (the executive board).
-These representatives may respond to and discuss complaints and grievances of bargaining unit employees on the premises and time of the County, but only to such extent as does not cause them to neglect or otherwise interfere with the work duties of any County employee.
-Association representatives shall be granted reasonable time during regularly scheduled working hours without loss of pay and benefits to attend disciplinary interviews, investigate grievances/complaints (with the approval of their immediate supervisor) and to attend joint grievance meetings pursuant to Article 32. - (E) Bargaining unit members participating in Association activities pursuant to this Article may, upon approval of the County, be allowed to arrange shift changes and/or shift trades if practicable, to minimize the impact of Association activities on County operations.
+After the election of officers, the Association officers and authorized representatives shall be communicated in writing to the County.
+With as much notice as practical in advance, an authorized representative shall be granted time off without loss of pay for the purpose of meeting with the County within the Scope of representation.
+The Association shall give the County as much notice as is practical when an authorized representative needs time off with pay to conduct Association business.
+Subject to emergencies and operational needs of the Sheriff's Office, designated Association representatives will be authorized to engage in Association activities without loss of pay when necessary, during the work shift (i.e., administration of this Agreement, investigate grievances, attend investigatory meetings and/or due process hearings, participate in collective bargaining, arbitration and/or an administrative hearing, labor relations interactions with the County, representation and Association support of officer involved shootings and/or traumatic use of force incidents, matters related to and/or associated with potential discipline); provided, however, that (1) these rights shall not be abused, and (2) on-duty Association representatives must obtain supervisor authorization before prioritizing